PagerDuty/blender-chef/README.md

   knife blend --recipe-mode --search 'roles:web' recipes/nginx.rb
   ```

-  In `--recipe-mode` blender will treat the inpute file(s) as chef recipe
+  In `--recipe-mode` blender will treat the input file(s) as chef recipe
   and build necessary scp and ssh tasks to upload the recipe, execute it
   and remove the uploaded recipe.

-  Additional options are provided to cobtrol strategy, ssh credentials etc.
+  Additional options are provided to control strategy, ssh credentials etc.

 ## Supported ruby versions